 For fuller body figures, it is best to work with layers and not to have too much width or volume on the sides.

 For shorter women it is best to avoid long hair.
 Go with a short cut to understate your height.

 When in doubt:

 Go with a bob just below your shoulder area.
 All types of facial structure can work with this style, whether you want to tie it back or put it up.
 Keep in mind the texture of your hair and be sure to have it healthy and shiny!

 It is important to be prepared for your hair appointment and give yourself plenty of time in advance of your interview.
 Choosing the right look is just as crucial as choosing the right hairstylist, so be sure to bring references (photos, magazines) with you to your appointment.
 Remember, if your stylist isn't paying attention to your needs - go to someone else!
 Your next job may be on the line.

-Above all else, it is important to have your hair look as healthy as possible.
+Above all else, life after college starts with hair, it is important to have your hair look as healthy as possible.
 By using quality conditioners you can avoid dry, lifeless hair.
-The Trio of IlesFormula shampoo, conditioner and finishing serum are gauranteed to deliver in one treatment our signature spun silk finish.
+The Trio of IlesFormula shampoo, conditioner and finishing serum will deliver in one treatment our signature spun silk finish.